-- Nutrient management plans must be in compliance with state requirements. - All resource concerns on land that is owned or leased by the farmer must have been addressed. - All streams in active pasture must be fenced.
+- Nutrient management plans must be in compliance with state requirements. - All soil conservation and water quality resource concerns on land that is owned or leased by the farmer must have been addressed. - All streams in active pasture must be fenced.